yuanwu2017/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 ms-wide-ep-llm-d-modelservice-prefill-0                1/1     Running   0          22m
 ```

 1. You should be able to do inferencing requests.
-The first thing we need to check is that all our vllm servers have started which can take some time.
-We recommend using `stern` to grep the decode logs together wand wait for the messaging saying that the vllm API server is spun up:
+The first thing we need to check is that all our vLLM servers have started which can take some time.
+We recommend using `stern` to grep the decode logs together and wait for the messaging saying that the vLLM API server is spun up:

 ```bash
 DECODE_PODS=$(kubectl get pods -n llm-d-wide-ep -l "llm-d.ai/inferenceServing=true,llm-d.ai/role=decode" --no-headers | awk '{print}' | tail -n 2)
 stern "$(echo "$DECODE_PODS" | paste -sd'|' -)" -c vllm | grep -v "Avg prompt throughput"
 ```

-Eventually you should see something logs indicating vllm is ready to start accepting requests:
+Eventually you should see log lines indicating vLLM is ready to start accepting requests:

 ```log
 ms-pd-llm-d-modelservice-decode-9666b4775-z8k46 vllm INFO 07-25 13:57:57 [api_server.py:1818] Starting vLLM API server 0 on http://0.0.0.0:8200